falconx/encounter-react/README.md

 # Deploy
  1. ```npm install```
  2. Create a ```server/config/providers.json```
  3. ```npm start```

 # Todo
+ - Bundle vendor files separately
  - Sourcemaps
  - Tests
-- Bundle vendor files separately
  - Dev mode switch
  - Stylesheet/Radium
  - initializeTouchEvents(boolean shouldUseTouch)
  - Upgrade React
  - Upgrade ReactRouter
  - Share config between client and server

+# Folder structure

+- dist
+-- bundle.js
+-- vendors.js
+-- index.html
+-- images

+- src
+-- index.html
+-- infobox.js // Special case vendor file
+-- js
+--- vendors
+-- images

 # Notes & Questions
 - Possible solution to avoiding clustering and too many markers in one location is to not allow a release near another.
 - FacebookId is revealed in response data - Will be fixed in Phase 4 with encryption and proxy on server.
 - nearbyPresence query returns photo - should this be a separate query?
-- How to handle encountered display when you have a presence to a user who found a different presence which you released.
+- How to handle encountered display when you have a presence to a user who found a presence which you released - currently this would cause two chats.

 # Bugs
  1. [ ] Pickup presence.
 Actual result: Users marker appears below the encountered marker until clicked on.
+(Note we have 1000 zIndex)
- 2. [ ] Char count doesn't reset after sending a message.
+ 2. [T] Char count doesn't reset after sending a message.

 Luke:
  1. [ ] Design favicon.